 • Liquid releases resulting in an unintentional fire or explosion.

 Who Is Responsible for a Natural Gas Explosion?

 With any main gas line explosion, a thorough investigation is required to determine the source of the explosion, usually a leak in a gas tank, gas valve or gas line.
 If an explosion is caused by a leak in a gas line, the utility company may be liable for negligent maintenance or inspection of the line or safety code violations.
 Depending on the sequence of events that causes a natural gas explosion, more than one party may be responsible for an explosion and resulting fire, including the utility company or in cases of home explosions, the manufacturer of a water heater, central cooling system, generator, range, oven or cooktop, or dryer.
 Liability may be attributed to whoever is responsible for an explosion.

 Experienced Advocates for Injury Victims

 Because they don’t happen often, many personal injury lawyers are unfamiliar and inexperienced in handling the unique liability issues of natural gas explosions.
 It is important to choose a lawyer with the knowledge, experience and financial resources to obtain the maximum compensation you deserve from whoever is responsible for the gas explosion and the devastation and pain it caused you and your family.
 After any life-changing event, choosing the right legal representation can make the difference between full and fair compensation, and no compensation at all.
-The California personal injury law firm of Estey Bomberger has received the highest possible AV-Rating from Martindale-Hubbell, a testament to our level of legal skills and ethical standards, Both Estey Bomberger founding partners, Stephen Estey and Mike Bomberger were selected 2010, 2011, 2012, 2013 and 2014 “Super Lawyers” by Law & Politics Magazine.
+The California personal injury law firm of Estey Bomberger has received the highest possible AV-Rating from Martindale-Hubbell, a testament to our level of legal skills and ethical standards, Both Estey Bomberger founding partners, Steve Estey and Mike Bomberger were selected 2010, 2011, 2012, 2013 and 2014 “Super Lawyers” by Law & Politics Magazine.